Yelinz/commute-city-triangulation/README.md

 The name should be `gtfs.zip` and located in the root of the project.

+There is a example gtfs file provided but it will not be up to date.

 To start the dashboard run:
 ```sh
 poetry run streamlit run main.py